ethanlabs101/frlegends-skeleton-key/docs/termux-installation/termux-installation.md

 The installer will check the environment and existing installation before continuing.

 If the problem persists, consult the troubleshooting documentation.

 ---

-# 20. Getting Help

-## 20.1 When Asking for Help

-If you encounter a problem, include:

-- The step you were performing
-- The command you entered
-- The complete error message
-- Your Android version
-- The Skeleton Key version, if known

-Do not only send:

-it doesn't work

-The more information you provide, the easier the problem is to identify.

----